kenneyA/eCommerce_analysis/README.md

       </table>
       <br>
       <ul>
-        <li>The <strong>view-to-cart drop (69% falloff)</strong> is the single largest point of revenue leakage in the funnel and represents the highest-priority area for optimization — better product discovery, imagery, and pricing presentation could meaningfully lift this rate.</li>
+        <li>The <strong>view-to-cart drop (69% falloff)</strong> is the single largest point of revenue leakage in the funnel and represents the highest-priority area for optimization.
+Better product discovery, imagery, and pricing presentation could meaningfully lift this rate.</li>
         <li>The <strong>cart-to-checkout gap (29% falloff)</strong> is the second-largest drop, often driven by unexpected shipping costs or friction in the cart experience.</li>
         <li>The <strong>lower funnel (checkout → payment → purchase) is highly efficient</strong>, losing only 27% of users across two steps.
 This suggests the checkout flow itself is well-designed once users are committed.</li>
       </ul>